 The development of nuclear weapons and associated delivery systems progressed rapidly after 1952.
 By 1956 the Army could deliver nuclear weapons against an enemy with the Corporal, Honest John, 280-mm gun, and 8-inch howitzer.
 The number of employment officers available, however, was far short of that required to use the increasing numbers of nuclear weapons effectively.
 Additionally, a high percentage of the officers who had completed the NWEC were not assigned to tactical units or were too senior to occupy the personnel positions designated to be filled by trained employment officers.
-It became evident that our employment capability was being impaired seriously because the training program was lagging so far behind weapons availability.
+It became evident that our employment capability was being impaired seriously be-